- Mission Statement

 - Subtleties of methodology that rarely appear in method sections of traditional journals will emerge from the constructive review process because original authors will have an incentive to make them known (i.e., helping to make sure the replications are designed properly).

 - Multiple labs can attempt direct replications of the same finding, and all such replication attempts will be interlinked, providing a cumulative estimate of the true size of the effect.

 - The emphasis on estimating effect sizes rather than on the dichotomous characterization of a replication attempt as a success or failure based on statistical significance could lead to greater awareness of the shortcomings of traditional null-hypothesis significance testing.

 - Authors and journalists will have a source for vetted, robust findings, and a stable estimate of the effect size for controversial findings.

 - Researchers may hesitate to publish a surprising result from a small-sample study without first verifying that result with an adequately powered design.

 A Registered Replication Report consists of a collection of independently conducted, direct replications of an original study, all of which follow a shared, predetermined protocol.
-The collection of replications will be published as a single article in Perspectives on Psychological Science, and all researchers contributing replications will be listed as authors.
+The collection of replications will be published as a single article in Advances in Methods and Practices in Psychological Science, and all researchers contributing replications will be listed as authors.
 The initial submission will be only the plan (as the results will not have been collected yet), but the final publication will include the following:

 - A brief introduction explaining the importance of the original study and the reason why a more precise, cumulative estimate of size and robustness of the reported effect will benefit the field.